santacsj/symbolicloader64/README.md

 Learn C64 machine code the hard way, by programming on paper :).
 You do the assembling and this short BASIC program automates the annoying address calculations for you.
 Copy and paste the BASIC source to VICE and start practicing!

 A machine language version is also available.
 For details, see below.
+A code editor, 6502 Devpad, is also available to help with learning machine code.

 ## BASIC Version